 With this class of medications, there is a potential for increased risk of suicidal thinking or attempts in children and adolescents taking antidepressants.
 The individual should be monitored closely at the start of taking a new drug in this category as well as when dosages change.

 In 2018, the FDA was reported to have fast-tracked a drug called Balovaptan, made by drug manufacturer Roche.
-As of February 2019, they are in the third phase of clinical trials of signaling a hormone that is linked to behavior.
+As of June 2020, they were finalizing the recruitment of participants in preparation for the third phase of clinical trials of signaling a hormone that is linked to behavior.

 They are currently studying only adults with autism and hope to improve speech and socialization, and will expand to children and teens later on.
 Although we look forward to the results, the public will not be able to access it for some time.

-A different drugmaker known as Yamo Pharmaceuticals also has a drug that will be fast-tracked by the FDA.
+A different drugmaker, Yamo Pharmaceuticals, also has a drug that will be fast-tracked by the FDA.
 The medication known as L1-79 will target the central nervous system to improve speech and social skills.
-Yamo plans to release more details of their clinical trials early in 2019.
+Yamo released details of a clinical trial in May 2019.

 Medications can be helpful to treat some of the symptoms of autism.
 Although there are drugs that have been approved for safe use with children, there are only two drugs with FDA approval for children with autism.